imrickysu/picoVOS/README.md

-### Archieve structure ###
+### Archive structure ###
-/source			.v .xco .coe and .ucf source files for the project /implementation
+/source			.v .xco .coe and .ucf source files for the project
+/implementation
 ++picoVOS.bit		pre-build bit file
 ++run.bat		For windows users, double click it will copy source files
-			to work directory, generate the cores and the ISE roject ++run.sh		For Linux users.
-Function is the same as the windows one ++build_project.tcl	ISE project generation script
+			to work directory, generate the cores and the ISE roject
+++run.sh		For Linux users.
+Function is the same as the windows one
+++build_project.tcl	ISE project generation script